Alen Smailagić: Partizan (2021–2024)

 On August 6, 2021, Smailagić officially signed a three-year deal with his hometown club Partizan, under head coach Željko Obradović.
 During the 2022–23 season, Smailagić for the first time played in EuroLeague where Partizan was eliminated from the Real Madrid in tight playoffs series.
 Over the season, Smailagić averaged 5.4 points and 2 rebounds per game.
 Partizan ended the 2022–23 season by lifting the ABA League championship trophy, after 3–2 score against Crvena zvezda in the Finals series.

 Over 2023–24 season, Smailagić averaged 5.5 points and 2.2 rebounds in 31 EuroLeague games.
 The season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.

 Žalgiris (2024–2025)

 On 28 June 2024, Smailagić signed a two-year (1+1) contract with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.

-Virtus Bologna (2025–present)
+Virtus Bologna (2025–2026)

 On 9 July 2025, Smailagić signed a two-year contract with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.

+Galatasaray (2026–present)

+On August 6, 2026, Smailagić signed a contract with the Turkish team Galatasaray of the Basketbol Süper Ligi.